aaugustin/django-c10k-demo/README.rst

 dark, dead cells are light.
 Their hue shifts slightly at each step to show how the grid updates.

+``gameoflife`` accepts a number of options to configure the game:

+* The size of the grid is 32.
+You can change it with ``-s``.
+* The initial state is random with one cell alive out of four on average.
+  You can load a pattern from a file with ``-p``.
+See ``gameoflife/patterns/`` for some common examples.
+* When a pattern is provided, it's centered on the grid.
+You can disable this behavior with ``-C``.
-The grid is cyclic: the left side is connected to the right side, and the top to the bottom.
-The initial state is random with one cell alive out of four on average.
+* The grid is cyclic: the left side is connected to the right side and the top to the bottom.
+You can disable this behavior with ``-W``, for example to test guns.

-If you encounter errors, you can change ``SIZE`` in ``gameoflife.models`` to run this demo on a smaller grid.
+* The workers run forever, unless you specify a number of steps with ``-n``.
+* The workers make at most one step per second — this only matters on small grids since the game won't run that fast on larger grids.
+You can adjust the speed limit with ``-l``.

 .. _Game of Life: http://en.wikipedia.org/wiki/Conway%27s_Game_of_Life